lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 ### Requirements

 - When transactions stop being submitted to the network, the network should stop producing events in a timely manner.
-  This will happen after the submitted transactions reach consensus or become stale.
+  This will happen after the submitted transactions end up in a fully signed block or become stale.
 - The amount of time it takes the network to stop should be close to the C2RC time of the network.
-- When a transaction is submitted to a quiesced network, the network should start producing events and reach consensus on this newly submitted transaction.
+- When a transaction is submitted to a quiesced network, the network should start producing events, and this newly submitted transaction should become part of a fully signed block.
+- The network should stop quiescing if consensus time needs to advance for any reason, such as scheduled transactions or freeze.
 - No existing functionality should be affected.

 ### Quiescence mechanisms